fandreuz/open-data-repository-server/presentation/slides.md

 ### Dataset

-A table of heterogeneous data (CSV, JSON, ROOT).
+A table of heterogeneous data adhering to some standard data format (CSV, JSON, ROOT).

 ---